swiftlang/swift/docs/SIL.rst

   // %1 will be of type $*T

 Projects the address of the value inside a boxed existential container.
+The address is dependent on the lifetime of the owner reference ``%0``.
 It is undefined behavior if the concrete type ``$T`` is not the same type for which the box was allocated with ``alloc_existential_box``.